Toyota Yaris Hybrid interior, dashboard & comfort

 Inside, the Yaris hits all the usual Toyota notes of sturdiness, sound ergonomics and decent-quality materials, but there's a distinct lack of flair that so many of its supermini rivals do well.
 Still, while a Peugeot 208's interior may have more design appeal, the Toyota's feels built to last and logically laid-out.

 The Yaris' dashboard is functionally designed, with a clear, easy-to-read digital instrument binnacle and properly thought-out heating controls within easy reach.
 A new and improved infotainment screen sits front-and-centre and is far superior to that of the old car.

 If you already have experience with the current crop of Toyota models you'll notice plenty of carried-over switches, toggles and buttons, but this is no bad thing.
 You can expect everything in your Yaris to still be working years from now.

 Equipment, options & accessories

 Higher-spec cars can be had with a JBL eight-speaker sound system (up from four speakers), two-zone climate control and height-adjustable front seats among other features, while cosmetic options include red, purple or chrome side sills, mud flaps and chrome front and rear bumper garnishes, many of which are bundled into cosmetic packs.
-A reversing camera is standard across the range but parking sensors are only offered as an option from the Dynamic model and up.
+A reversing camera is standard across the range but parking sensors with automatic braking are only fitted as standard to the range-topping Excel version.